-As Boeing celebrates the past with our centennial anniversary. we continue to look to the future with our Current Market Outlook.
+As Boeing celebrates the past with our centennial anniversary, we continue to look to the future with our Current Market Outlook.
 This publication is The Boeing Company's longterm forecast of passenger and cargo traffic and the number of airplanes necessary to support that expectation.
 Our Current Market Outlook is one of the longest published and most accurate forecasts in the aviation industry.

 These predictions are used to shape the company's product strategy and guide long-term business planning, as well as to share our view with the public, informing airlines, suppliers, and the financial community of industry trends.
 We first shared Current Market Outlook in the early 1960s at a Boeingsupplier conference.
-Since then, we have updated our market outlook annually to freshly factor in the industry's changing market forces.
+Since then, we have updated our market outlook annually to freshly factor in the industry's changing market forces. were delivered, and airlines ordered more than 2,400 new airplanes.
+These trends are expected to continue in 2016.